philanc/slua/README.md

 The Linux binary version of  slua has been built on a x86 (32-bit) platform with the Musl C library (version 1.1.10)

-The Windows32 version has benn build with MinGW.
+The Windows32 version has been build with MinGW (not available yet)

+### Related projects

+Although its objective is different, Slua has been inspired by other projects:
+- MurgaLua, by John Murga - http://www.murga-projects.com/murgaLua.html
+- BonaLua, by Christophe Delord - http://www.cdsoft.fr/bl/bonaluna.html

 ### License

 Lua and all extension libraries are distributed under the terms of their respective licenses (MIT or equivalent).
 See LICENSE files in directories lua, luafilesystem, luasocket, and the file lpeg.html in directory lpeg.

+Luazen and the tweetnacl Lua wrapper are distributed under the MIT License.
+The "tweet" NaCl core implementation is public domain, by Daniel Bernstein et al.

 Copyright (c) 2015  Phil Leblanc